 I’m also wearing denim shorts from a kilo store in Amsterdam, Adidas Gazelles and a River Island bag, can you tell I like blue?

 Hands up if you can remember having a landline ☎️📞 #ringringring . . . . #streetstyleireland #fbloggersireland #damnfineprint #telecomeireann #telecomeireannjumper #retrostyle #retroprint #instastyleireland #vintagestyle #kilostoreamsterdam #denimshorts #casualstyle #casualoutfit #beachoutfit #colourphotography #canonphoto #canon600d #canonshots #fashionphotography #picoftheday #photooftheday #donabate

 I bought the jumper in a small and as you can see it’s quite a baggy fit but I like loose jumpers.

 It was part of a limited run but Damn Fine Print are now selling them again, just in time for Christmas, in blue, yellow and grey.
 Green is sold out.

 There’s also a grey t-shirt which is €25.
 You can shop here.

 Donabate is a lovely spot for a peaceful beach walk and I found some beautiful shells on the shore.

 I’m going to use these to fill a jar to make a nice ornament for my apartment.

 Total outfit cost= €47, excluding presents.

 FYI, this wasn’t a sponsored post and I wasn’t asked or paid to promote any items featured.
+There are no affiliate links either.
 The items I’ve marked as presents were from my boyfriend and family – not gifted by companies.